deeppavlov/DeepPavlov/README.md

 ### Model

 `Model` is the main class which rules the training/infering process and feature generation.
-If a model requires other models to produce features, they need to be passed in its constructor.
+If a model requires other models to produce features, they need to be passed in its constructor and config.
 All models can be nested as much as needed.
 For example, a skeleton of `deeppavlov.skills.go_bot.go_bot.GoalOrientedBot` consists of 11 separate model classes, 3 of which are neural networks: